Dantong88/Moire_Attack/README.md

 ```
 python Moire_Attack.py
 ```
-* Detailed parameter can be adjuted in Moire_Attack.py
+* Detailed parameter can be adjusted in Moire_Attack.py

 ## Experiment Results